lmorinishi/toss_outliers/README.txt

-# Needs the following pickles in the working folder.
+# Needs the following pickles in the pkl folder.
 # translate.pkl, codon_ypos.pkl, aa_to_num_sorted.pkl, allele_dic_with_WT.pkl

+# Needs pkls to be analyzed in fitness folder.

 # Input: dictionary of fitness scores corresponding to a codon or mutation
 	# Either: